NucleusPowered/site-v1/docs/modules/connectionmessages.md

 * `modify-logout-message`: if `true`, the standard logout/disconnect message sent to server chat will be replaced with the contents of `logout-message`
 * `show-first-login-message`: if `true`, an extra message will be sent to chat when a player joins the server for the first time.
 This message is defined in `first-login-message`.
+* `disable-with-permission`: if `true`, players with the `nucleus.connectionmessages.disable` will not trigger a join or quit message.

 The messages support the tokens available to the [Chat module](chat.html).